BSc (Hons) Dip TP MPhil MRTPI

 Karl loves swimming and walking.
 He is married to Jan and has a daughter Keira and dog called George.
 He enjoys film, art, and travel.

-Karl spend a year in Israel and Egypt starting on a Kibbutz.
+Karl spent a year in Israel and Egypt starting on a Kibbutz.